 Blade with "Brut de Forge" finish

-We offer the rough forging finish on the Sandvik 12c27 stainless steel blade (on quotation for a xc75 carbon steel blade).
+We offer the rough forging finish on the Sandvik 12C27Mod stainless steel blade.

 This finish gives the blade a nice rough appearance.

 After having given the shape of the blade and made a first grinding (beveling of the sides of the blade), our blacksmith (the one of Damascus steel) must perform a manual hammering on each side of the blade.

 Throughout the hammering, the blacksmith must keep the shape of the blade (the hammering pushing the metal away).

 The grey/black aspect is finalized during the hardening of the blade.